DannyDelott/Freesound/README.md

 On the initial launch, the default web browser is opened automatically to the Freesound API login screen.
 Once logged in, click "Authorize" and copy and paste the authorization code into the Freesound Dataset Builder.
 After this initial authorization, a file named `refresh_token.json` will be generated and used to automate the authorization process for future runs.

 ##Usage
-To use the tool, simply open a Terminal, navigate to the directory containing the "freesound.jar" file, and append the following runtime arguments at launch:
+To use the tool, simply open a Terminal window, navigate to the directory containing the "freesound.jar" file, and append the following runtime arguments at launch:

     java -jar freesound.jar <KEYWORD_IN_QUOTES> <MIN_DURATION_IN_SECONDS> <MAX_DURATION_IN_SECONDS> <QUANTITY_TO_DOWNLOAD> <FILETYPE_IN_QUOTES>